oasis-tcs/openc2-oc2ls/oc2ls.md

 The default representation of Integer types in text serializations is the native integer type for that format, e.g., "number" for JSON.
 Integer fields with a range larger than the IEEE 754 exact range (e.g., 64, 128, 2048 bit values) are indicated by appending ".<bit-size>" or ".*" to the type, e.g. Integer.64 or Integer.*.
 All serializations ensure that large Integer types are transferred exactly, for example in the same manner as Binary types.
 Integer values support arithmetic operations; Binary values are not intended for that purpose.

 ## 3.2 Message
-As described in Section 1.1, this language specification and one or more Actuator profiles define the content of Commands and Responses, while transfer specifications define the on-the-wire format of a message over specific secure transport protocols.
+As described in Section 1.1, this language specification and one or more Actuator profiles define the content of Commands and Responses, while transfer specifications define the on-the-wire format of a Message over specific secure transport protocols.
 Transfer specifications are agnostic with regard to content, and content is agnostic with regard to transfer protocol.
 This decoupling is accomplished by defining a standard message interface used to transfer any type of content over any transfer protocol.

-A message is a content- and transport-independent set of elements conveyed between Consumers and Producers.
-To ensure interoperability all transfer specifications must unambiguously define how the message elements in [Table 3-1](#table-3-1-common-message-elements) are represented within the secure transport protocol.
-This does not imply that all message elements must be used in all messages.
-Content, content_type, and msg_type are required, while other message elements are not required by this specification but may be required by other documents.
+A Message is a content- and transport-independent set of elements conveyed between Consumers and Producers.
+To ensure interoperability all transfer specifications must unambiguously define how the Message elements in [Table 3-1](#table-3-1-common-message-elements) are represented within the secure transport protocol.
+This does not imply that all Message elements must be used in all messages.
+Content, content_type, and msg_type are required, while other Message elements are not required by this specification but may be required by other documents.

 ###### Table 3-1.
 Common Message Elements